-The purpose of this specification is to specify the Systems Modeling Language (SysML), a general-purpose modeling language for systems engineering.
+The purpose of this International Standard is to specify the Systems Modeling Language (SysML), a general-purpose modeling language for systems engineering.
 Its intent is to specify the language so that systems engineering modelers may learn to apply and use SysML; modeling tool vendors may implement and support SysML; and both can provide feedback to improve future versions.
+Note that a definition of "system" and "systems engineering" can be found in ISO/IEC 15288.